 How American Fast Food Went Native in India

-Among the most compelling reasons why customers favor established fast food chains such as McDonald’s, Subway, Pizza Hut, etc. is because they know that both the environment and the menu will be comfortingly familiar.
-However, most American traveling to India would perhaps be quite startled to read the contents of most of the hottest names in fast food.
+Among the most compelling reasons why customers favor established fast-food chains such as McDonald’s, Subway, Pizza Hut, etc. is because they know that both the environment and the menu will be comfortingly familiar.
+However, most Americans traveling to India would perhaps be quite startled to read the contents of most of the hottest names in fast food.
 Many of the items that they are exceedingly familiar with are conspicuously absent and they would encounter a number of new dishes completely unfamiliar to them.

 This change of menus is not pure happenstance but as a result of much pain that came with the realization that while many Indians would indeed pay for eating true blue American fast food, there were plenty more that would hesitate to step into the stores a second time because the fare did not appeal to their palates or the presence of meat and especially beef was considered sacrilegious.
-Indeed many American fast food chains were quite shocked to discover that Indians were not falling over themselves to sample the iconic American delights that they have taken for granted to be the star attractions.
+Indeed many American fast-food chains were quite shocked to discover that Indians were not falling over themselves to sample the iconic American delights that they have taken for granted to be the star attractions.

 Test and Tweak Menus to Gain Customer Acceptance